Anime-Koding/e-commerce/README.md

 Training project member `AnimeKoding__` Organization <br>
 Making Website E-commerce for Electronic Products

-In this project we are using technology full stack `Javascript` that is <br>
+In this project our using technology full stack `Javascript` that is <br>
 - Express
 - Next.js